You are here

 When you are applying for registration with us, you will need to determine which health and adult social care services we regulate you carry on.
 These are known as 'regulated activities'.

-It is your responsibility to ensure you register for each regulated activity that you carry on or manage.
+It is your responsibility to ensure you register for each regulated activity that you carry on.
 It is common to register for more than one.

-In all, there are 15 regulated activities.
-For a more detailed explanation of who is covered by the registration system and a description of each regulated activity, you should refer to the Scope of Registration document (below).
+In all, there are 15 regulated activities (14 from 1 April 2015).
+For a more detailed explanation of who is covered by the registration system and a description of each regulated activity, you should refer to the Scope of Registration document.

 Quick reference guide to regulated activities by type of service

-Our new ‘quick reference guide’ helps providers to understand how regulated activities and services types could map to each other.
+Our ‘quick reference guide’ helps providers to understand how regulated activities and services types are likely to apply to particular types of service and provider.

-This will allow you to select the type of service provider you are and find out which regulated activities you are most likely to carry on.
+This will help you to find out which regulated activities you are most likely to carry on.

-It should be used in conjunction with our scope of registration document, which will allow you to evaluate in more detail if these regulated activities apply to you.
+It should be used in conjunction with our scope of registration document, which will allow you to evaluate in more detail if any of these regulated activities apply to you.

 What is a location?

 A location is a place in which, or from which, regulated activities are provided or managed.
-Once you are registered you may only provide services from the locations specified in the conditions of your registration.
+Once you are registered you may only provide and manage services at or from the locations specified in the conditions of your registration.

 Where regulated activities are provided and managed as one service but are carried out in a number of different premises, however, the place from which the regulated activities are 'carried on' or managed is counted as the only location.